JorgeECampos/Sending-Text-Messages-Guide/SendMessage.md

 [Write a new message and Assign a Receiver/Contact](#write-a-new-message-and-assign-a-receivercontact)

-   5. On the Message app, click “+” or “New” button
+   5. On the Message app, tap the “+” or “New” button
    6. On the “New Conversation” screen, write the name of the Receiver/Contact
-   7. On the bottom section of the screen, click on the empty writing section
+   7. On the bottom section of the screen, tap on the empty writing section
    8. Write the message
       - Add files or images